eroc123/obsidian-notes/Physics/8 - Superposition/Superposition.md

 #### Process

-- If waves are of the same type, regardless of amplitude
+- If waves are of the same type, regardless of amplitude or frequency
 - If the waves are of the same [[polarisation]]

 - If two waves are in **phase**, the relative effect on amplitude increases (the amplitude of the two waves are added)